oliviacbishop/furesearch/manuscript-transcription/README.md

 The hamburger on the right is the "Layout" button.
 This allows you to change the order of lines in your transcription.

+## Observations about Transkribus:
+It sometimes randomly deletes tags I've created

 ## How to review past transcriptions:
 The past transcriptions use the cts urns to identify pages and page areas.
 In order to figure out where the transcriptions come from, go to the